dsn/puppet-puppet/README.md

 ####`master`

-The hostname or IP address of the database server (defaults to `puppet`).
+The hostname or IP address of the database server.

+* Default value: ''

 ####`environment`

-The ruby / puppet environment (defaults to `production`).
+The ruby / puppet environment.

+* Default value: production

 ####`pluginsync`

 Whether plugins should be synced with the central server.
+In a masterless configuration `pluginsync` can replicate the functionality as it does not exist in `puppet apply` by default.

 * Default: true
 * Valid values: `true` or `false`